NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: The Chief Education Officer must previously approve private ECCE center curricula.
-All ECCE centers must include within their curricula environmental education to encourage Grenada's natural environment preservation.
+Curriculum and education standards: The Chief Education Officer approves the curriculum of private ECCE centres .
+All ECCE centres must include environmental education within their curricula to encourage the preservation of Grenada's natural environment.

-Teaching profession: According to the 2014 Education (Early Childhood Education Services) Regulations, every ECCE center staff member must hold an early childhood education training certificate by an institution approved by the Ministry or some equivalent qualification.
-Aid, volunteer, or prospective staff must also comply with the requirements stated by law.
-Additionally, all principals are required to complete a course in management and supervision of schools.
+Teaching profession: According to the 2014 Education (Early Childhood Education Services) Regulations, all staff employed in ECCE centres must have obtained an early childhood education training certificate by an institution approved by the Ministry or some equivalent qualification.
+Volunteers or prospective staff must also comply with the requirements stated by law.
+Additionally, all principals are required to complete a course in the management and supervision of schools.
 For more information, see Multi-level regulations.

-Admission selection and processes: For a child to be admitted to a private ECD center, parents and/or guardians must provide the center with information regarding the child’s full name, address, date of birth, sex, name of parent or guardian, a statement relating to the child’s general health and well-being based on medical reports, child’s immunization particulars with the required immunization, emergency contact person, contact of the medical practitioner who attends the child, name of the person authorized to pick up the child and birth certificate to be completed and completed under the Admission Register.
+Admission selection and processes: For a child to be admitted to a private ECCE centre, parents and/or guardians must provide the centre with all the required information, including the child’s full name, address, date of birth, sex, name of parent or guardian, health statement, immunisation reports, and emergency contact person.
 For more information, see Multi-level regulations.

-Policies for vulnerable groups: The Roving Caregivers Programme (RCP) is an informal, home-based intervention programme that aims to reach children (aged from birth to three years) who do not have any formal early childhood development services.
-Typically, these children live in disadvantaged conditions, often in remote rural communities and deprived urban environments.
+Policies for vulnerable groups: The Roving Caregivers Programme is an informal, home-based intervention programme that aims to reach children aged 0-3 who do not attend ECCE centres.
+Typically, these children live in disadvantaged areas, often in remote rural communities or deprived urban environments.

 Quality assurance, monitoring and accountability